PrairieLearn/PrairieLearn/docs/installing.md

 Regardless of which operating system you are using, you will need to install the appropriate version of [Docker Desktop](https://www.docker.com/products/docker-desktop/).

 If you are using Windows, you are strongly encouraged to also use WSL 2 to run PrairieLearn.
 WSL 2 provides a Linux environment that runs alongside Windows, and makes better use of modern CPU virtualization features.
-It has been found to provide better performance for running PrairieLearn compared to running Docker directly on top of Windows.

 Here are the instructions to install WSL 2 and enable its integration with Docker: